lee-pham/ESP32-HomeKit/README.md

-# homekit
+# ESP32-HomeKit
-Attempted HomeKit integration with ESP32
+Code for allowing an ESP32 to be discoverable by Apple's HomeKit framework.